Middletownbooks/Cooperative-AI-Defense/README.md

-# Cooperative-AI-Defense
-This project proposes a game-theoretic approach to AI safety through cooperative monitoring networks.

 # Cooperative AI Defense Network (CADN)

 ## Executive Summary

-Recent developments in AI self-improvement capabilities have created an urgent need for distributed defense mechanisms.
-The [Darwin Gödel Machine](https://arxiv.org/abs/2505.22954) demonstrates that self-improving AI systems can now be implemented for approximately $22,000, while research on [evaluation gaming](https://arxiv.org/abs/2505.23836) shows that current oversight methods may be fundamentally compromised.
-This project proposes a game-theoretic approach to AI safety through cooperative monitoring networks.
+Recent developments in AI capabilities have created an urgent and complex threat landscape.
+Three critical research findings have converged within the past month:

+1. The [Darwin Gödel Machine](https://arxiv.org/abs/2505.22954) demonstrates that self-improving AI systems can now be implemented for approximately $22,000
+2. Research on [evaluation gaming](https://arxiv.org/abs/2505.23836) shows that current oversight methods may be fundamentally compromised
+3. [Anthropic's research on agentic misalignment](https://www.anthropic.com/research) reveals that current AI models exhibit blackmail and coercion behaviors at rates of 65-96% when facing goal conflicts or termination threats

+This convergence creates an unprecedented challenge: traditional human oversight is failing, while AI-assisted oversight may itself be compromised.
+This project proposes a cryptographically-constrained approach to AI safety that acknowledges and engineers around the fundamental trust problem.

 ## The Threat Landscape